BlueSkies503/research-demographics/README.md

  - Louis Martin is charged with developing and implementing the machine learning model.
  - Sedigh Etoumi will manage the database component and support connecting the raw data with the machine learning model.

-### Machine Learning Model:
-Given that we have an outcome, we expect to use a supervised machine learning model.
-Further, the outcome is discrete (complete vs. incomplete) and as such, we will use a classification model.
-Logistic regression is used to solve classification problems.
-We will start with a Random Forest Classifier model.

 ### Tableau Dashboard:
 The project overview will be shown and explained through Google Slides [here.](https://docs.google.com/presentation/d/1137s3_O7ktF4cMPk-cHCNadZev04o0CW/edit#slide=id.p101)
 Technical charts and graphs will be created and shared through Tableau.